fabianfallasmoya/pineapple_efficientdet/readme.md

 ## EfficientDet Pytorch

-The pytorch re-implement of the official [EfficientDet](https://github.com/google/automl/tree/master/efficientdet) with SOTA performance in real time, original paper link: <https://arxiv.org/abs/1911.09070>
+The pytorch re-implement of the official [EfficientDet](https://github.com/google/automl/tree/master/efficientdet) with SOTA performance in real time, original paper link: <https://arxiv.org/abs/1911.09070>.
+This repository is based on the PyTorch implementation from: https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch

 ## Performance